kitisakphengthar13-stack/person-zone-tracking/README.md

 # PPE-Aware Person Zone Tracking

-A portfolio-oriented Python computer vision experiment for tracking people inside user-defined polygon zones, evaluating PPE compliance, and emitting debounced safety violation events.
+This branch extends the `main` person-zone tracking project with PPE-aware safety tracking logic.

-The project supports webcam input, video file input, YOLO detection with persistent Ultralytics tracking, multi-zone polygon membership, dwell time analytics, PPE-to-person association, PPE compliance overlays, optional output video saving, and optional JSONL violation event logging.
+The base project tracks people inside polygon zones and calculates dwell time.
+This experimental branch adds PPE-to-person association, compliance evaluation, debounced violation events, optional visualization labels, and optional JSONL event logging.

+This branch is built on the same core architecture as `main`: YOLO tracking, polygon zone matching, dwell/time state, OpenCV visualization, YAML/CLI configuration, and hardware-free unit tests.

+This is a portfolio-oriented experiment, not a certified safety system.
+Current validation is automated code-level validation only; no real webcam, video, or YOLO model validation has been performed for this branch.

 > This repository does not include model weights, videos, generated outputs, logs, or Git metadata.
->
-> This is an experimental portfolio project, not a certified safety system.
-Current validation is automated code-level testing only; no real webcam, video, or YOLO model validation has been performed in this branch.

 ---